gabeweng/gabeweng.github.io/_posts/2020-04-23-recurrent-layers-keras.md

 Suppose we want to recognize entities in a text.
 For example, in our text "I am <span style="color: #4a820d;">Groot</span>", we want to identify <span style="color: #4a820d;">"Groot"</span> as a <span style="color: #4a820d;">name</span>.
 ![Identifying entity in text](/images/keras-groot-ner.png){: .align-center}

-We have already seen how to get output for each word in the sentence in previous section.
+We have already seen how to get output for each word in the sentence in the previous section.
 Now, we need some way to apply classification on the output vector from the RNN cell on each word.
-For simple cases such as text classification, you know how we use `Dense()` layer with `softmax` activation as the last layer.
+For simple cases such as text classification, you know how we use the `Dense()` layer with `softmax` activation as the last layer.

 Similar to that, we can apply <span style="color: #5fb9e0; font-weight: bold;">Dense()</span> layer on <span style="color: #49a4aa; font-weight: bold;">multiple outputs</span> from the RNN layer through a wrapper layer called TimeDistributed().
 It will apply the <span style="color: #5fb9e0; font-weight: bold;">Dense</span> layer on <span style="color: #49a4aa; font-weight: bold;">each output</span> and give us class probability scores for the entities.